 - Customize what you want iCloud to sync

 - After signing out and back in, iCloud returns to its defaults

 - Make sure Backup and Find My iPhone are ON

 Sometimes, this simple restart of the app fixes your missing bookmarks.
-However, if you accidentally delete your bookmarks from one of your iDevice, recovery is still possible from your iCloud account.
+However, if you accidentally delete your bookmarks from one of your iDevices, recovery is still possible from your iCloud account.
 Please read on to find out how to do so.

 How-To Recover Deleted Safari Bookmarks

 This happens to many of us, especially when we have multiple iDevices.
 We see many instances when your kid(s) playing on your iPad or iPhone accidentally deletes all your saved Safari bookmarks.
 Or you might accidentally delete the bookmarks on your iPhone or iPad.
 This is where the recovery from iCloud comes in handy.

 Assuming that both your iPhone and iPad are connected to your iCloud account, you easily sync the bookmarks and recover them back onto your iDevice.